McRaeAlex/McRaeAlex.github.io/_posts/2020-04-28-Guide-to-setting-up-Vue-with-Phoenix-1.5.md

 ```

 This will change where you Vue app is outputted.
 If you choose the no webpack
-option then you can change it to "../priv/static" but agian for my admin pages
+option then you can change it to "../priv/static" but again for my admin pages
-I keep them seperate.
+I keep them separate.

 One last thing before we move on is to install the webpack-cli
 ```